What is meningococcal disease?

 Who is at risk?

 While the disease can affect anyone, however there are certain groups that are at higher risk include:

 - household contacts of patients with meningococcal disease

 - infants, small children, adolescents and young adults

-- people who are exposed to cigarette smoke and people who are exposed to smokers
+- people who smoke or are exposed to tobacco smoke

 - people who practice intimate (deep mouth) kissing with more than one partner

 - people who have recently had a viral upper respiratory tract illness